 - The funds will be used to accelerate growth, as the company sets its sights on further global expansion.

-- The New Enterprise Association is an early-stage venture capital firm based in Maryland, USA.
+- NEA is an early-stage venture capital firm based in Maryland, USA.
 The firm has $24 billion in assets under management and has made 70 investments in the last 12 months.